The Character Forward Initiative

 richard.eva@duke.edu

-Rich earned a PhD in philosophy from Baylor University and a BA from Princeton.
+Rich earned his Ph.D. in philosophy from Baylor University and his A.B. from Princeton.
 He specializes in ethics, pedagogy and political philosophy.
 His experience as a D1 athlete at Princeton sparked his interest in leadership and character development.
 After Princeton, he worked in New York City as an assistant vice president at Barclays Bank helping organize pro bono service initiatives.
 Rich returned to academia to investigate questions in applied ethics.

 Christian Ferney Profile Photo